Health Coach and Personal Trainer

 I believe that by combining Pilates, Strength, Cardio Endurance, Interval Training, and Primal/Paleo Nutrition, you will build strong, toned muscles, and achieve optimal Health and Fitness.

-As a Personal Trainer Calabasas and Woodland Hills, I encourage, motivate, and energize my clients to help them reach their goals.
+As a Personal Trainer Calabasas and Woodland Hills, I encourage, motivate, and energize my clients through a workout designed specifically for them.
 I want my clients to have fun during their workouts and feel good about themselves for taking care of their bodies.
 I always keep variety in my personal training workouts by incorporating different forms of resistance exercises and using different types of equipment.
 I focus on exercises that promote strength, stability, stamina, performance, balance, alignment, control, and mind-body connection.

 Pilates and strengthening the core muscles